-The Company issues RSUs, stock options, performance options, and Senior Executive Long Term Incentive Restricted Stock Units ("Senior Executive Performance RSUs") as awards to its employees.
+The Company issues RSUs, stock options, performance options, and Senior Executive Long-Term Incentive Restricted Stock Units ("Senior Executive Performance RSUs") as awards to its employees.
 Additionally, eligible employees may participate in the Company's ESPP.
-Employee stock awards are measured at fair value on the date of grant and expense is recognized using the straight-line single-option method in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
+Employee stock awards are measured at fair value on the date of grant and expense is recognized using the straight-line single-option method in accordance with FASB ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
 Forfeitures are recorded as they occur.

-The Company assigns fair value to RSUs based on the closing stock price on the date of grant.
+The Company assigns fair value to RSUs based on the closing stock price of its Common Stock on the date of grant.